-- Brushing the biting surface of your teeth will loosen food particles that settle into the indentations.
+- Brush the biting surfaces of your teeth to loosen food particles that settle into the indentations.

 There is a lot of controversy over flossing right now.
 For years, it has been said that “flossing is the most important thing you can do to protect your teeth and gums.”
 However, many people overlook this simple task or don’t do it correctly.

-With that said, there are minimal risks and a lot of potential rewards.
+That said, there are minimal risks and lots of potential rewards.
 So, go ahead and floss!

 Use an unwaxed, natural floss to get between your teeth and below the gum line where plaque, food particles, and bacteria hang out.

-Note: Petroleum byproduct are used in waxed floss.
+Note: Petroleum by-products are used in waxed floss.
 Also, check the package for the cruelty-free label.
 You’ll know that no animals were harmed in the production of that floss.